raccoonML/Multi-Language-RTVC/README.md

 This code is licensed under ``MIT``.
 For more information regarding the license model or associated duties and rights, click [here](LICENSE).

+## Project History

+This project was started in 2021 with the goal of inheriting Corentin Jemine's [``Real-Time-Voice-Cloning``](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
+The project originated from the wish of multi-language support for voice cloning models and is now maintained and enhanced by contributing volunteers.